As a Christian and a digital marketer, I’ve often wondered why churches aren’t more active online.

 How Jesus “Goes Social”

-While Jesus never published a Facebook page, recorded a YouTube, nor shared an Instagram story, He and His early disciples knew a thing or two about getting people to spread the word.
+While Jesus never published a Facebook page, recorded a YouTube video, danced to a TikTok beat, nor shared an Instagram story, He and His early disciples knew a thing or two about getting people to spread the word.

 After performing miracles such as the healing of the blind and the lame, or raising of the dead, Jesus nudged those who were healed (or resurrected) to share what they’ve experienced with others around them.